Alert Icon

 R0 donors are in demand to help patients living with sickle cell disease, an inherited blood disorder that causes distorted, sickle-shaped red cells.
 These blood cells cannot properly transport oxygen throughout the body, which can cause anemia.

 About 100,000 Americans have sickle cell disease (SCD).
-Black/African American people make up 90% of the U.S. population with SCD; people of Hispanic, South Asian, Southern European and Middle Eastern ancestry are also impacted by SCD.
+Black/African American people make up 90% of the U.S. population with SCD; people of Latin American, Mediterranean, South Asian and Middle Eastern heritage are also impacted by SCD.